felixge/pprofutils/README.md

 text2pprof < example.txt > example.pprof
 ```

+Warning: Converting from pprof to text is lossy.
+Only the first sample type will be converted, file names, lines, labels, and more will be dropped.
+Patches to make things less lossy would be welcome, but please open an issue first to discuss.

 ## Tutorial: Generate a fake pprof profile

 My primary use case for this tool is to quickly generate fake pprof profiles for creating educational content.